jlorich/wrs-cli/README.md

 #### Default Operations

-Unless otherwise specified (like with the `serve` component), the `wr` executable and each component will by default apply the  `--help` paramater if no command is given.
+The `wr` executable and each component will by default apply the  `--help` paramater if no command is given.
 If a command requires paramaters that are missing, or there is a formatting error of some kind, the error message will be displayed followed by the relevant `--help` response.

 #### Output Formats